ministryofjustice/hmpps-prisoner-to-nomis-update/README.md

 There are various scenarios where a duplicate event may be received:
 - The call to the mapping service hangs for more than 2 minutes but eventually returns
 - Bugs in the publishing service, for instance double submits
-- SNS service simple sending a duplicate event
+- SNS service simply sending a duplicate event

 In all these scenarios manual intervention is required to solve duplicate issues.
 All duplicates will result in a single alert to the main Slack alerts channel.